MaxwellFB/Scraping-HowLongToBeat/README.md

 # Scraping-HowLongToBeat

 This is a program to scraping the site "howlongtobeat.com".
-It is only necessary to inform the name of the game that you wish collect information and the program will result data available in the site.
+It is only necessary to inform the name of the game that you wish collect information and the program will return almost all data available in the site.

 ## Getting Started